 2. Basic Courses

 You must a receive a grade of B- or better in the following required courses:

-You must take all these courses in your first year, except for Econometrics III, which you take in the fall semester of your second year.
-At the beginning of a school year, the Director of Graduate Studies (DGS) may list one or more additional courses that can be substituted for Econometrics III.
+You must take all these courses in your first year, except for either GR6413 or GR6414, which you take in your second year.

 If you do not receive a grade of B- or better in any one of these courses, you must retake it the following year.
 If you still do not receive a grade of B- or better, you are not permitted to continue in the program.